trobbins/dataprotocols/source/data-query-protocol.rst

 manipulated is identified.
 Many languages, such as SQL, identify a dataset using a simple name.
 Other languages, such as SPARQL, identify a dataset using URIs.

-When URIs are chosen to identify resources, the protocol might also choose to embrace the RESTful principles.
-It can become an extra layer upon REST (these protocols usually come with an end-point), or it can become part of REST (extra request parameters are sent with the request).
+When URIs are chosen to identify resources, the data query protocol might also choose to embrace the RESTful principles.
+It can become an extra layer upon REST (these protocols usually come with an end-point), or it can become part of REST (extra parameters are sent within the request).

 Big Data vs. Small Data
 -----------------------